Ebazhanov/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 - [ ] block origin point
 - [x] insertion point

 #### Q10.
 External reference files (XREFs) link external drawings to the host drawing.
 You can set the XREF path type to no path, relative path, or full path.
-What value should be used for the relative path type?
+What value should be used for the relative path-type?

 - [ ] REFPATHTYPE = 2
 - [ ] REFPATHTYPE = 3